 Amherst is a vibrant college town and the hub of the Five College Consortium.
 In fact, I went to school at the nearby UMass campus.
 Spend a night here and enjoy the town’s cafés, bookstores, and restaurants.

 Be sure to tour the Emily Dickinson Museum, which commemorates the poet (she was born in Amherst in 1830).
 The house where she was born and grew up, now converted into a museum, includes artwork, artifacts, clothing, and poetry from Dickinson’s life.
 There are often events and poetry readings here, so check the website to see what’s on during your visit.
 Guided tours last 60 minutes and cost $15 USD.
 Currently closed for restoration work.

 As for food, Antonio’s Pizza is a must (they have some really inventive toppings).
 I ate a lot of it during college!
 I’m also a big fan of Black Sheep for sandwiches and House of Teriyaki for Japanese food.

 Day 24: Back to Boston

 It’s just a short two-hour drive back to Boston, so feel free to stop along the way to stretch your legs.
-There’s plenty of places to stop along the way or just do more things in Boston!
+There are plenty of places to stop along the way or just do more things in Boston!

 Bonus Destination: Cape Cod, MA

 If you have more time, head to Cape Cod.
-You’ll find pretty villages, picturesque lighthouses, tasty seafood shacks, and endless shoreline here.
+You’ll find pretty villages, picturesque lighthouses, tasty seafood shacks, and endless shorelines.
 It’s where everyone in the region goes for the summer.
 You could spend weeks here if you wanted!